tnear/linux/grep.md

 -o = only print matched text
 -P = PCRE.
 For example, if left off must use '[0-9]' for '\d' -q = quiet, do not write anything to stdout.
 Useful for conditionals.
--r = recursively search directories
--R = recursively search directories while following symlinks -v = invert-select.
+-r = recursively search directories (do not follow symlinks) -R = recursively search directories while following symlinks -v = invert-select.
 Return lines NOT containing pattern.
 -w = match whole word